torusresearch/solana-wallet/docs/main.md

 ## Features

 - Generate and manage private key public key pair for interacting with Solana blockchain.
-- Seamless signups powered by [web3auth](https://web3auth.io/).
+- Key management powered by [web3auth](https://web3auth.io/).
+- Buy SOL tokens from Moonpay.
-- Send and receive SOL tokens and SPL Tokens.
+- Send and receive SOL and SPL Tokens.
-- Discover and interact with Solana DApps.
-- Buy solana tokens from Moonpay.
 - Store frequently used addresses and domains in the address book.
 - Connect to Solana Mainnet, Testnet or Devnet.
+- Discover and interact with Solana DApps.
 - Built in dark mode 😆

 <br>